hosseinta2/LLM-from-scratch/README.md

 My implementation of GPT2-160M from scratch for a simple dataset.
-For full code scroll to the end
+For full code, scroll to the end